 - A capability statement, to show that the proposed auditor has relevant qualifications, experience and skills

-- a signed Statutory Declaration to outline the character of the individual, declaring that the applicant will inform the AUSTRAC CEO as soon as practicable but no later than seven days after becoming aware of any conflict of interest that may arise; and
+- A signed Statutory Declaration to outline the character of the individual proposed as the auditor, including a declaration that they will inform the AUSTRAC CEO no later than seven days after becoming aware of any actual or perceived conflict of interest

-- a resume which provides an overview of the individual’s employment and education history, and any other information the individual considers is relevant to their application.
+- A resume with an overview of the individual’s employment and education history, and any other information they consider relevant to their application.

-These completed documents will be considered by AUSTRAC in making a decision whether or not to authorise an individual as an external auditor.
+AUSTRAC will consider these documents when we make a decision about whether or not to authorise an individual as an external auditor.

-Authorisation will remain valid for the duration of the activity for which authorisation was provided, unless an external auditors’ authorisation is revoked by AUSTRAC.
+Authorisation is valid for the duration of the audit unless it is revoked by AUSTRAC.